 - Fetal alcohol syndrome (FAS) is the leading environmental cause of developmental delays in the Western World.

-These are just a few of the many documented statistics regarding the harmful affects of alcohol abuse.
+These are just a few of the many documented statistics regarding the harmful effects of alcohol abuse.

 Alcohol Rehab at Vista Taos

 At Vista Taos, we address all aspects of your addiction utilizing many educational techniques.
-We know that a group setting provides a powerful space to heal, along with our 12-step based programs.
-Your experience here will be one of healing, respect, and support allowing you to grow out of a space of negative self-image and spirituality into one of wholeness, wellness, and peacefulness.
+We know that a group setting provides a powerful space to heal, along with programs based on proven 12-step principles and evidence-based therapies.
+Your experience here will be one of healing, respect, and support, allowing you to grow out of a space of negative self-image and spirituality into one of wholeness, wellness and peacefulness.